kevinchampion/isu_docs/isu_college/markdown/widgets.md

 ## What is a widget?

-A widget is a block of content that can be placed on any page on the site.
+A widget is a [block](blocks.html) of content that can be placed on any page on the site.
+When you create a widget, it can be used as a block, meaning that it can be placed in a region of the site and shown using standard visibility settings.
+It can also be placed in a mini-panel or in [panelizer](panelizer.html) on an individual page.

 There are different types of widgets: